Get into... riding to work

 It's important your bike is in proper working order.
-This isn’t just a safety thing – it’s just much more enjoyable to ride a bike that’s working well.
+This isn’t just a safety thing, it’s much more enjoyable to ride a bike that’s working well.
 Check out our basic tips for keeping your bike in great shape.
-If you're unsure, a good local bike shop will be able to help (the British Cycling website has a useful search facility).
-If you think it might be dark when you'll be riding, you'll need front and back lights for your bike – it's illegal to ride at night without them (check out our tips for Riding at Night).
+If you're unsure, a good local bike shop will be able to help (find your local shop with this useful search facility).
+If you think it might be dark when you're riding, you'll need front and back lights for your bike, as it's illegal to ride at night without them.
+Here's a few tips for riding at night.

 Find out about the facilities at your workplace

 Find out what facilities your workplace has for people who ride their bikes to work.
 Is there bike parking, showers, and a place to store your riding gear?
 Do you need a special key to access any of these?
-Other cyclists in your organisation will probably have the best knowledge of these kinds of facilities, or your HR team may be able to help.
+Other cyclists in your organisation will probably have the best knowledge of these kinds of facilities, if not your HR team should be able to help.

 Choose a route

 The route you take to work will have a large impact on how much you enjoy the ride.
 Remember, the way you'd drive won't necessarily be the best route for cycling.
 Riding on roads with cars stuck in a traffic jam and no comfortable shoulder to ride on can be a nightmare, so avoid busy or congested streets – or even better, stick to cycle paths where possible.

 Everyone’s situation is going to be different but generally one to three miles each way is achievable by most people as long as there’s a route that allows it.
 Between three and five miles each way to work might need building up to but is still very do-able.
 Five to ten miles will take a reasonable level of fitness and might only be achievable once or twice a week.
 Over ten miles is getting into serious fitness territory but that shouldn’t put anyone off from leaving plenty of time and giving it a go.

 You're going to have to take some stuff with you, so check out the options for carrying your gear, choose the one that suits you.

 Find a buddy